ponlo-digital/RenameFileExtensiononUpload/README.md

 Websites Acting Picky About File Types?
-Fight Back with the Auto TXT Renamer! ✊
+Fight Back with the Rename File Extension on Upload extension! ✊

 You crafted the perfect code (.js, .ts), tweaked that config (.yaml, .cfg), or saved essential logs (.log), but NOOOO!
 The website throws a digital tantrum: "ONLY .TXT FILES ALLOWED!" 😩

 Don't let stubborn upload forms dictate your file life!
-Auto TXT Renamer is your sneaky sidekick.
+Rename File Extension on Upload is your sneaky sidekick.
 It intercepts those files right before they leave your browser and whispers sweet .txt nothings into their names. ✨ Poof! ✨ The website is none the wiser, and your upload sails through.

 How the Magic Happens: